Skip to main content

 Planet Press air quality.pdf (PDF document, 802.7 KB)

-This is a kids' version of the EGU article: 'Cut emissions further or face risks of high air pollution, study shows'.
+This is a kids' version of the EGU article: 'Worse air quality in the future?'.
 It was written by Jane Robb and reviewed for scientific content by Ioannis Baziotis and Sam Illingworth and for educational content by Monica Menesini.

 Translations